Connect with others who understand.

 6. Benzodiazepines

 Benzodiazepines treat mania associated with bipolar 1 disorder.
 They work by calming the brain and nervous system, creating a sedative effect.
 Your doctor may prescribe a benzodiazepine to control manic symptoms when you first start treatment.
 This gives your other medications — like lithium — time to start working.
-Remember, it can take around five days for lithium to become effective.
+Remember, it generally takes five to seven days for lithium to become effective.

 Your doctor may prescribe a benzodiazepine to help control manic symptoms while waiting for other medications to start working.